Percy Pickard: First tour with 99 Squadron

-On one such mission while on a raid to the Ruhr, Pickard’s Wellington was hit by flak over the target and he lost his starboard engine.
+On one such mission while on a raid to the Ruhr, Pickard's Wellington was hit by flak over the target and he lost his starboard engine.
 With the loss of power he began to slowly lose altitude.
 Pickard nursed the aircraft past the coast but was unable to get across the water and had to ditch in the North Sea.
 The crew were able to escape the sinking aircraft and all entered a rubber dinghy.
-After a number of hours they were located by an RAF rescue launch.
+After a number of hours they were located by an RAF air-sea rescue launch.
 Unfortunately, Pickard had set down in a naval mine field.
 It took many more hours for them to drift out of the mine field so they could be picked up.
 In all they spent 14 hours in the bitter cold of the North Sea.

-While stationed at RAF Newmarket, Pickard lived on base with his wife Dorothy and their English Sheep dog 'Ming'.
+While stationed at RAF Newmarket, Pickard lived on base with his wife Dorothy and their dog 'Ming'.
 Horse racing having been suspended due to the war, Pickard was able to acquire two former race horses inexpensively, which allowed him to ride again.
 Pickard rode each morning, often with his wife, but always with Ming running alongside.
 Another activity he enjoyed was just flying.
-He had enough seniority to be allowed use of the station Tiger Moth.
+He had enough seniority to be allowed use of the station de Havilland Tiger Moth.
 The two-seat biplane trainer has benign handling characteristics in basic flying, but when pushed hard in aerobatics the demand on the skill of the pilot is quite high.
 It is an airplane that is "easy to fly, but difficult to fly well".
-After a hard period of missions a favorite activity of Pickard's was to take up the Tiger Moth and lose himself in flying.
+After a hard period of missions a favourite activity of Pickard's was to take up the Tiger Moth and lose himself in flying.